cl0ver012/Amazon-Scraper/README.md

 * [x] Individual folders for all of these csvs and jsons (to keep the directory clean)
 * [x] Processing product information using multiple threads to increase speed

+ ## Please report any issues/bugs you come across when using the scraper!
+Always looking to receive feedback, what I should add, and make improvements!